Economy of Edinburgh: Public sector

 Edinburgh is the centre of Scotland's government and legal system.
 As a consequence many government departments and public sector agencies are headquartered in the city as well as the High Court of Justiciary and the centres of Scotland's legal establishment.
 As a centre of Scots law, the legal profession has had a long presence in Edinburgh, with many premises in the New Town belonging to legal practices and firms.
 Many ancillary economic undertakings and political pressure groups have thus set up around this new seat of government leading to a boom in the recruitment and employment of public sector officials.
-The City of Edinburgh Council and the National Health Service are the two largest employers in the City.
+The City of Edinburgh Council and the National Health Service are the two largest employers in the city.

 Education

 Edinburgh is a major centre of education in the United Kingdom, and has been since the establishment of the University of Edinburgh in 1583, with another three major higher education institutions in the city developing later.
 Education and academic research (including medical research) plays a significant role in the economy of the city.
-The presence of these educational institutions also attracts many overseas students and those from the rest of the UK.
-There is currently a student population of 57,850 enrolled in universities across the city.
+The presence of these educational institutions also attracts many overseas students (27,005) and those from the rest of the UK (15,270).
+For the 2021–22 academic year, there is a student population of 74,710 enrolled across the four universities in the city.

 Life sciences and microelectronics in particular and have grown in prominence in recent years.
 The University of Edinburgh is a leader in the fields of medicine and law, and was a pioneer in British artificial intelligence teaching.
 Heriot-Watt University specialises in science and engineering and Napier University in the fields of computing and business, as well as creative fields.

 The city is also home to a number of independent schools, with around one in five school-age pupils attending private institutions.